Alexandre Müller: 2022: First Challenger title, top 150 debut

 In June, Müller won his first Challenger tournament in Blois, France, defeating Nikola Milojević.

-A month later, he made his top 150 debut 25 July 2022 at world No. 149.
+A month later, he made his top 150 debut on 25 July 2022 at world No. 149.

 2023: First ATP final, top 100 and Masters debuts

 At the 2023 Qatar ExxonMobil Open in Doha, Müller as a qualifier reached his first ATP quarterfinal in his career, defeating Nikoloz Basilashvili and eighth seed Botic van de Zandschulp.
 He lost to Andy Murray.

 At the 2023 Grand Prix Hassan II he reached a second quarterfinal defeating sixth seed Richard Gasquet and Francesco Passaro.
 Next he defeated top seed Lorenzo Musetti to reach his first ATP semifinal in a close to two hours match.
 He then faced Russian Pavel Kotov, defeating him also in two hours in straight sets to reach his first ATP final, before losing to Roberto Carballés Baena.
 As a result he secured a new career high singles ranking into the top 100 at world No. 96 on 10 April 2023.

 He made his Masters debut at the 2023 Italian Open as a qualifier and recorded his first win defeating Kyle Edmund.

-Müller reached a new career-high ranking of No. 82 on 26 June 2023 following his first title at a Challenger 125 level at the 2023 Emilia-Romagna Open in Montechiarugolo, Italy, defeating Francesco Maestrelli.
+Müller reached a new career-high ranking of No. 82 on 26 June 2023, following his first title at a Challenger 125 level at the 2023 Emilia-Romagna Open in Montechiarugolo, Italy, defeating Francesco Maestrelli.

 He made his debut at Wimbledon, defeating compatriot Arthur Rinderknech in the first round for his second win in a Major.
 He then lost to top seed Carlos Alcaraz.

 At the US Open, Müller faced second seed Novak Djokovic in the first round, losing in straight sets.

 He received a wildcard for the main draw of the 2023 Rolex Paris Masters.